sselcuks/CoreDataTodoApp/README.md

 ## Definition

 Simple todo application with SwiftUI and using Core Data.
 You can add or remove data.
-Data is persistant unless you are delete.
+Data is persistent until its deleted by the user.